 Atmosphere of Highway 64 Diner

 One’s experience trekking out to the remote “Highway 64 Diner” location situated in Randolph County of Asheboro, North Carolina relies heavily on the route taken.
-There are two routes that can be taken to arrive at this hidden gem: the beautiful windy North Carolina backroads or the speedy, yet chaotic four-laned highway.
+There are two routes that can be taken to arrive at this hidden gem: the beautiful windy North Carolina backroads or the speedy, yet chaotic four-lane highway.
 Both of them offer interesting, yet different experiences.
 For someone driving the windy back roads, the experience, while overall very breathtaking, can also be quite nauseating.
-The roads take on many hills and are very windy, which can be challenging if you’re sensitive to motion-sickness.
+The roads take on many hills and are very windy, which can be challenging if you’re sensitive to motion sickness.
 Being caught up in conversation while driving on the backroads can cause a missed turn to happen very easily.
 Aside from this, the leaves on the trees during the Fall season are beautiful and the large fields with animals are always nice to see.
-Not to mention, the Red Oak brewery, which started as a brewpub in Greensboro, North Carolina and produces only unfiltered, unpasteurized, Bavarian Style lagers is on the backroads.
+Not to mention, the Red Oak brewery, which started as a brewpub in Greensboro, North Carolina, and produces only unfiltered, unpasteurized, Bavarian Style lagers is on the backroads.
 To one that didn’t know any better, this brewery looks like a typical museum.

 However, taking the highway offers a speedy and less stomach-upsetting alternative.
 With that said, up until the very last 10 minutes or so of the drive, the view is very bland, and it is very easy to doze off in stand-still traffic.
 The backroads definitely offer a more visually appealing experience.

 Immediately after being seated and panning the room, making observations about the diner’s decor and overall vibe, it was clear that the restaurant placed heavy value on being family-owned and family-run.
-The kitchen staff were a close-knit group, each claiming to have worked there as long as the restaurant had been under its new ownership.
+The kitchen staff was a close-knit group, each claiming to have worked there as long as the restaurant had been under its new ownership.
 Additionally, three of the owner's four children were there, each watching us, intrigued by our conversations and demeanor.

-The room was decorated with vintage signs of all sorts, whether it be route 64 street signs, license plates, Coca Cola advertisement signs, or signs indicating a “hot dog only special.”
+The room was decorated with vintage signs of all sorts, whether it be Route 64 street signs, license plates, Coca-Cola advertisement signs, or signs indicating a “hot dog only special.”
 The decor gave the room a timeless vibe and nuance.
-That being said, the diner was more luxurious than a typical diner; the room was filled with wooden tables and chairs, rather than torn apart, old booths.
+That being said, the diner was more luxurious than a typical diner; the room was filled with wooden tables and chairs, rather than torn-apart, old booths.
 Glimpsing around the room gave us a hint of what their world depicted; there were photos of the owner’s family and a photo of a group of soldiers in an effort to show their appreciation of veterans and their service.